 No. Ohio does not tax Social Security retirement benefits, even those that are taxed federally.
 That, along with the state’s low cost of living, can make it possible for some to live off Social Security benefits alone in many Ohio counties.

 Are other forms of retirement income taxable in Ohio?

 Yes.
-Any income from retirement accounts (like a 401(k) or an IRA) or pensions is taxed as regular income, at the rates shown in the table below.
-Taxpayers with retirement income from these sources in excess of $8,000 can claim a credit of $200 or $250.
-Taxpayers age 64 or younger are eligible for the $200 credit.
-Seniors age 65 and over can claim the $250 credit.
+Any income from pensions or retirement accounts like a 401(k) or an IRA is taxed as regular income, at the rates shown in the table below.
+Taxpayers with retirement income from these sources in excess of $8,000 can claim a credit of up to $200.
+Taxpayers age 65 and older are eligible for an additional $50 credit if their adjusted gross income (AGI) is less than $100,000.

 Income Tax Brackets

 |Ohio Taxable Income||Rate|